solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 ## Setup Jenkins startup parameters

-I must warn you.
-The next part will have some ugly stuff where I do xml regex replace with PowerShell to configure Jenkins and stuff like that.
-But we start with easier things.
 Here are all the variables that I have for Jenkins configuration in my script.

 ```powershell
 param (